AmoebeLabs/material3-themes-manual/docs/examples/example-5.md

 template: overrides/main.html
 ---

-This theme uses a Brown color as the primary color.
+This theme uses Brown as the primary color.

 ##:material-home-floor-3: Theme Colors